 Atypical moles (dysplastic nevi)

 Larger than normal moles (more than a half inch across), atypical moles are not always round.
 Atypical moles can be tan to dark brown, on a pink background.
-These types of moles may occur anywhere on the body.
+These types of moles may happen anywhere on the body.